Make your next open house a success by having a selection of open house signs and supplies.

 You want to have your business cards with you so you can share them with guests.

 I always make sure that I have my business cards in three (3) places.
-One is in the kitchen where I usually have my open house supplies.
+One is in the kitchen, where I usually have my other open house signs and supplies.

 The second is that I always have a supply in my jacket since I usually wear one at my open houses.
 No jacket, then they are laying on the closest table to the entry.